TechsAvey2024/Living-Life-On-The-Veg/README.md

 Considering the core UX principles I first started to think about the strategy for this website and defined who the target users would be and what features/technologies they would want.

 Living Life On The Veg's target users are:
-* Aged 18+
+* Aged 16+
 * Past/future health experts
-* People interested in eating healthy on a budget
+* People interested in learning tips and tricks for growing food
 * Have an interest in changing there lifestyles

 What these users would be looking for:
 * Clear, concise, easy-to-find information
 * Videos that provide inspiration and make the lifestyle choice look desirable
 * Helpful guidance on routes available
-* Recommendations for where and what to eat
+* Recommendations for where and what to do to achieve this lifestyle

 This website will offer all of these things whilst also allowing for intuitive navigation and comfortability of use.
-An effort was taken to not provide an overwhelming amount of information at first glance as this is often the reason people are put off with healthy lifestyles.
+An effort was taken to provide icons and also animation at the bottom due to the overwhelming amount of information at first glance as this is often the reason people are put off with healthy lifestyles.

 Due to the age group of the users, it is assumed that most users will be viewing the site on their mobile phones and therefore creating something responsive is integral to the design.

 ### **Scope**
 In order to achieve the desired user & business goals, the following features will be included in this release:

-- Header and menu bar, to navigate to various sections of the page
+- Header with a background image of some Runner-Peas in my garden and menu bar , to navigate to various sections of the page
 - Growing section full of tips for growing food
 - Videos with information on growing food
-- sign up form
+- Sign Up form
-- Links to affiliate social media pages
+- Links to affiliate/inspired social media pages

 ### **Structure**